Which Skinceuticals vitamin C serum is better: CE Ferulic or Phloretin CF?

 Higher Concentration Of Vitamin C?

 This powerful antioxidant is a precious ally in the fight against premature ageing.
 It destroys free radicals, boosts collagen production, reduces dark and sun spots, and even hydrates skin!
 Impressive, isn’t it?

 Phloretin CF contains “only” 10%.
 That’s slightly less effective, but better tolerated by sensitive skin.
 It’s up to you to decide if the trade off is worth it.

-Winner: Skinceuticals CE Ferulic
+WINNER: Skinceuticals CE Ferulic

 Vitamin C is amazing for the skin, but it has one flaw.
 It goes bad quickly.
-Vitamin E and ferulic acid (an antioxidant that can fight three types of free radicals!) help stabilize it, so it remains effective for longer.
+Vitamin E and ferulic acid (an antioxidant that can fight three types of free radicals!) help stabilize vitamin C, so it remains effective for longer.
 This combination also has photoprotective properties (but that doesn’t mean you can skip sunscreen!).

 A 2005 study has found that incorporating ferulic acid “into a topical solution of 15%l-ascorbic acid and 1%alpha-tocopherol improved chemical stability of the vitamins (C+E) and doubled photoprotection. […] This combination of pure natural low molecular weight antioxidants provides meaningful synergistic protection against oxidative stress in skin and should be useful for protection against photoaging”.

-Skinceuticals Phloretin CF contains ferulic acid, but no vitamin E. It was replaced by phloretin, a flavonoid found in apples.
+Skinceuticals Phloretin CF contains ferulic acid, but no vitamin E. It replaced it with phloretin, a flavonoid found in apples.

 But what happens when you use it with vitamin C and ferulic acid?
 According to a 2008 study, the effects are very similar to those of the vitamin E, vitamin C, and ferulic acid combination: